ibm-cloud-docs/openwhisk/templates.md

 4. Enter a name for your package or use the default name `hello-world`.

-5. Choose the runtime for your actions: Node.js 8, Node.js 6, Python 3, Swift 4, or PHP 7.1.
+5. Choose the runtime for your actions.

 6. Click **Deploy**.

-After template deployment, you can make further edits to the code to customize it as needed, or go back and check out the catalog of available templates.
+After the template deploys, you can make further edits to the code to customize it as needed, or go back and check out the catalog of available templates.

 ### Deploying the Hello World template from the CLI
 {: #hello-world-template-cli}

+Use the CLI to deploy the **Hello World** template.
+{: shortdesc}

 1. Clone the Hello World template repo.

     ```
     git clone https://github.com/ibm-functions/template-hello-world.git
     ```
     {: pre}

-2. Navigate to the directory for the action runtime that you want to use: `nodejs-6`, `nodejs`, `php`, `python`, or `swift`.
+2. Navigate to the directory for the action runtime that you want to use.
+For example, `nodejs`.

     ```
     cd template-hello-world/runtimes/nodejs
     ```
     {: pre}

 3. Deploy the template.

     ```
     ibmcloud fn deploy -m manifest.yaml
     ```
     {: pre}

+After the template deploys, you can make further edits to the code to customize it as needed, or go back and check out the catalog of available templates.

 ## Deploying the {{site.data.keyword.messagehub}} Events template
 {: #messagehub-events-template}

 The {{site.data.keyword.messagehub}} Events template creates an action and a trigger that kicks off that action.
 The trigger is fired whenever a new item is added to the {{site.data.keyword.messagehub}} topic that is chosen during template creation.
+{: shortdesc}

-### Deploying the {{site.data.keyword.messagehub}} Events template from the UI
+### Deploying the {{site.data.keyword.messagehub}} Events template from the console
 {: #messagehub-events-template-ui}

+Deploy the **{{site.data.keyword.messagehub}} Events** template from the console.
+{: shortdesc}

 1. Go to the [Create page ](https://cloud.ibm.com/openwhisk/create){: external} in the {{site.data.keyword.openwhisk_short}} console.